Updates

 The Marijuana Regulation and Taxation Act legalized cannabis sales in New York State with checks.
 The 280E tax is one of those checks.

-Section 280E, enacted in 1982 during the "War on Drugs" period, has become progressively pertinent for Cannabis enterprises.
+Section 280E, enacted in 1982 during the “War on Drugs” period, has become progressively pertinent for Cannabis enterprises.
 The marijuana business has witnessed a significant increase lately.
-It is estimated to reach a yearly market figure of $43 billion by 2025.

 As a participant in this promising line of business, it is necessary to know what the 280E tax is.
 Additionally, you should know how it can affect your cannabis business.